Azure/azure-sdk-for-js/sdk/quantum/quantum-jobs/review/quantum-jobs.api.md

 // @public (undocumented)
 export class QuantumJobClient extends QuantumJobClientContext {
     constructor(credentials: coreHttp.TokenCredential | coreHttp.ServiceClientCredentials, subscriptionId: string, resourceGroupName: string, workspaceName: string, options?: QuantumJobClientOptionalParams);
-    // Warning: (ae-forgotten-export) The symbol "Jobs" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     jobs: Jobs;
-    // Warning: (ae-forgotten-export) The symbol "Providers" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     providers: Providers;
-    // Warning: (ae-forgotten-export) The symbol "Quotas" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     quotas: Quotas;
-    // Warning: (ae-forgotten-export) The symbol "Storage" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     storage: Storage;
 }